Cross-Modal Attention Calibration for LVLM Hallucination Mitigation: More Ablation and Analysis

+\textbf{Analysis of ROPE with CMPC}.
+To illustrate the advantages of our proposed CMPC, we first analyze the mechanism and limitations of Rotary Position Embedding (RoPE).
+RoPE encodes positional information by rotating query and key vectors according to their absolute positions.
+As shown in Equation~\ref{eq:rope2}, the rotation for a token at position $j$ and another at position $i$ is applied independently.

+A crucial property of RoPE, derived in Equation~\ref{eq:rope2}, is that the final attention score only depends on the relative distance $(j-i)$.
+However, this elegant design faces a critical failure mode when processing sequences longer than the model's training context.
+The rotation angle $(j-i)\theta_k$, is proportional to this distance.
+In high-frequency dimensions (i.e., for small $k$, where $\theta_k$ is large), \textit{a large relative distance can cause the angle to exceed $2\pi$.}

+\textit{Once the angle surpasses this $\pi$ threshold, the trigonometric functions are no longer monotonic, leading to ambiguity.} For instance, the model cannot distinguish a relative distance from another distance if their corresponding rotation angles map to the same cosine value, as shown in Figure~\ref{fig:alias}.
+This phenomenon, known as position aliasing, causes the model to assign erroneous attention weights to distant tokens, resulting in a catastrophic degradation of performance.

+Our proposed CMPC alleviates this issue.
+By systematically scaling the position indices of all tokens, CMPC effectively compresses the large rotation angles to low angles that the model can correctly interpret.
+This enhances the model's representation capability by preventing position aliasing and preserving its ability to accurately model long-range dependencies.

-To further validate the effectiveness of CDAR, We analyze the attention distribution from text tokens to image tokens with and without position embeddings by visualizing the attention maps.
-Specifically, we estimate the average attention from the final text token to each image token using data from the POPE dataset.
+\textbf{Analysis of ROPE with CMPC}.
+To further validate the effectiveness of CMPC, we analyze the attention distribution from text tokens to image tokens with and without position embeddings by visualizing the attention maps.
 As depicted in Figure~\ref{fig:attn-dis}(a), when position embeddings are included, the text tokens predominantly focus on the latter portion of the visual content, neglecting other relevant regions.
-Conversely, as in Figure~\ref{fig:attn-dis}(b), removing the position embeddings significantly enhances attention to all image tokens.
 It shows that the position embeddings lead to position bias in the attention mechanism.
-CDAR eliminates the position relation among different image tokens on the cross-modal part in the initial layers to mitigate the overlooking of critical visual information.
+Conversely, as in Figure~\ref{fig:attn-dis}(b), CMPC significantly enhances attention weights to image tokens.
+We also visualize the attention maps of each head in Figure~\ref{fig:attn-dis2}.
+It can also be observed that the CMPC helps to encourage LVLMs to focus on the crucial information in images.
+These demonstrate that the CMPC effectively eliminates the position relation among different image tokens on the cross-modal part to mitigate the overlooking of critical visual information.